d6lts/panels_everywhere/README.txt

 Getting Started
 ===============

-Be sure that you have a version of CTools newer than 12-28-2009 -- this is either the current -dev or Panels 1.3 if it is out.
-At the time of this writing, Panels 1.3 has not yet been released, so you will need to use a -dev version (or from CVS).
+Be sure that you have a version of Chaos Tools Suite newer than 12-28-2009 -- this is either the current -dev or CTools 1.3 if it is out.
+At the time of this writing, CTools 1.3 has not yet been released, so you will need to use a -dev version (or from CVS).

 Step 1